nus-oss/cs3281-AY1617S2-website/students/AY1617S2/wilsonKurniawan/WilsonKurniawan-Resume.md

 1. Provided scheduled formal written evaluation and ad-hoc advice for 9 and 7 (in each respective year) assigned groups of students enrolled in the programme.
 1. Received an average rating of 4.14 / 5 in 2015, not rated in 2016 due to technical glitch.
-1. One of the groups assigned won "Best Project" award for intermediate level, and was rated 5 / 5 by the winning group (both years).
+1. One of the groups assigned won "Best Project" award for intermediate level (both years), and was rated 5 / 5 by the winning group (in 2015).

+### Contribution to other OSS Projects

+1. ESLint: helped automating a part of documentation build - [link to work](https://github.com/eslint/eslint/pull/8127).
+1. Rubocop: provided a bugfix on one of their features - [link to work](https://github.com/bbatsov/rubocop/pull/4069).

 ## Side Projects